NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Your directory with access permission is now complete.

-Your directory is now accessible from your group’s clusters.
+Your directory is now accessible from your group's clusters.
 Contrib is a permanent storage for your group.

 You may shutdown the cluster if the purpose was to create your contrib directory.

-Why does the owner's home directory differ from the shared users’ directory?
+Why does the owner's home directory differ from the shared users' directory?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Every cluster is set up where the owner of it has an